xenify-io/litepaper/README.md

 ## ◽️ Direct Burns

-  - A process in which users burn tokens, such as DXN or FENIX, to support the platform's growth and receive XNF tokens as rewards.
+  - A process in which users burn tokens, such as DXN or FENIX, to support the platform's growth and receive XNF tokens as equity.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)